 OPM3® Maturity Assessment Report

-- Organizational maturity per section/division authority and management level;
+- Organisational maturity per section/division authority and management level;

-- Overall organizational maturity levels for PPPM; and
+- Overall organisational maturity levels for PPPM; and

 - Currently observable best practices.

 OPM3® Improvement Framework:

 - Best practices gap;